logto-io/connectors/packages/connector-saml/README.md

 ### privateKey and privateKeyPass

-`privateKey` is an OPTIONAL value and is required when `signAuthnRequest` is `true`.<br/>`privateKeyPass` is the password you've set when creating `privateKey`, required when necessary.<br/>If `signAuthnRequest` is `true`, the corresponding certificate generated from `privateKey` is required by IdP for checking the signature.
+`privateKey` is an OPTIONAL value and is required when `signAuthnRequest` is `true`.

+`privateKeyPass` is the password you've set when creating `privateKey`, required when necessary.

+If `signAuthnRequest` is `true`, the corresponding certificate generated from `privateKey` is required by IdP for checking the signature.

 ### encPrivateKey and encPrivateKeyPass

-`encPrivateKey` is an OPTIONAL value and is required when `encryptAssertion` is `true`.<br/>`encPrivateKeyPass` is the password you've set when creating `encPrivateKey`, required when necessary.<br/>If `encryptAssertion` is `true`, the corresponding certificate generated from `encPrivateKey` is required by IdP for encrypting SAML assertion.
+`encPrivateKey` is an OPTIONAL value and is required when `encryptAssertion` is `true`.

+`encPrivateKeyPass` is the password you've set when creating `encPrivateKey`, required when necessary.

+If `encryptAssertion` is `true`, the corresponding certificate generated from `encPrivateKey` is required by IdP for encrypting SAML assertion.

 > ℹ️ **Note**
 >